Tensorhunt/PaidyAssignment/README.md

 * Your exploration of the data does not have to be strictly about credit risk or even finance.
 If you find something interesting, we’d like to know about it.

+# How to Run :

+Please make sure you run the docker container first before opening the notebook Type : docker-compose up pgsql from the source folder

+Next please open the Paidy.ipynb IPython notebook for better clarity of code

+Press Shift and Enter to run the cells

+I have used Plotly for plotting, and it is very resource extensive.
+So please clear the output of all cells before running visualizations, else if machine is not powerful it might hang.

+In case of any difficukt please reach out to me.